 As a region that houses both Catholics and Celtics, Galicia has many plant-based dishes that are incredibly astonishing.
 Whether you’re a vegan or non-vegan, you shouldn’t skip those delicious foods.

-13. Caldo Gallego – Galician Broth
+13. Caldo Gallego – Galician White Bean Soup

 Like Cocido, the Spanish names the Caldo or broth after its origin, and Caldo Gallego is one of the most outstanding.
 It consists of chickpeas or white beans, turnip greens, broccoli, and potatoes.
 Hence, you can tell that the broth base itself is vegan.